 Sidewalk Poetry combines a basic infrastructure repair program with the imbedded poetic creations of residents, building a collective creation and sustainable program generated by a collaboration of citizens with government.
-The program launched in 2015 with the first annual Sidewalk Poetry Contest and has continued yearly since.
+The program launched in 2015 with the first annual Sidewalk Poetry Contest.

-Every March, residents of any age are invited to submit poetry for the chance to get their words stamped in concrete as part of the sidewalk repair program.
-The poetry submissions must be a maximum of 10 lines, 40 characters per line including spaces, and 250 characters overall including spaces and punctuation.
-Each year an average of 150 poems are submitted from people ages 3-95.
-Entries are then reviewed anonymously by a selection committee composed of past Cambridge Poets Populists, students from Cambridge Rindge and Latin School, and representatives from Cambridge Public Works, Cambridge Public Library, and Cambridge Arts.
+Each year, residents of any age are invited to submit poetry for the chance to get their words stamped in concrete as part of the sidewalk repair program.
+Poetry submissions must be a maximum of 10 lines, 40 characters per line including spaces, and 250 characters overall including spaces and punctuation.
+Each year an average of 150 poems are submitted from people ages 3 to 95.
+Entries are then reviewed anonymously by a selection committee.
 Five winners are selected each year and stamped throughout the City.

-To date, 21 poems have been stamped in Cambridge sidewalks.
+To date, more than two dozen poems have been stamped in Cambridge sidewalks.
 Sidewalk Poetry provides opportunities for meaningful cultural exchange, adds a sense of playfulness to the City, and makes poetry more visible by bringing it into public spaces.
 Sidewalk Poetry is a collaborative project of the Department of Public Works, Cambridge Arts, and the Cambridge Public Library.